SamSherrill/2nd-homework/HW explanation README.md

 TO DO:
 1) DONE: Create repo & clone to device
 2) Setup each page's basic html
-   * Make sure to link bootstrap
+   * DONE: Make sure to link bootstrap
    * Reference another style sheet, which I'll have to create
 3) Refine HTML
    * Nav Bar is going to be on each.
 Get this right, then copy/paste
 4) Refine CSS sheet
+IMAGE OVERLAY IS NOT REQUIRED.
+Stephanie said it is not responsive with her images, and that Jonathan told her to just take those out.

 HELP I NEED:
 1) Is an image better to be in the CSS or in the HTML itself?
 We saw it in the CSS in the last HW.
 Ask about my img tag & alt text in the last HW.